syncfusion-content/uwp-docs/uwp/Pivot-Chart/Common/Animation.md

 # Animation in UWP Pivot Chart

-The SfPivotChart allows you to animate the chart series when loading and changing the data source.
+The UWP Pivot Chart allows you to animate the chart series when loading and changing the data source.
 An animation in the chart can be enabled by setting the [`EnableAnimation`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.PivotChart.SfPivotChart.html#Syncfusion_UI_Xaml_PivotChart_SfPivotChart_EnableAnimation) property to true and defining the corresponding animation speed with the [`AnimationDuration`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.PivotChart.SfPivotChart.html#Syncfusion_UI_Xaml_PivotChart_SfPivotChart_AnimationDuration) property.

 The following chart types support animation: